Elizabeth Ackroyd: Early life

 Ackroyd was born on 13 August 1910 at Hydrastin House, Wilpshire, Lancashire.
 Her father was Major Charles Harris Ackroyd, an Army officer, and her mother was Dorothy Margaret Baynes.
 She was educated privately by a governess alongside her sister, Beryl.

 She matriculated at St Hugh's College, Oxford, in 1930 but suffered from ill health and so did not graduate until 1934.
 She received a second class degree in philosophy, politics and economics.
 Ackroyd then wrote a thesis titled The Economic Policy of Trades Unions in Britain in the post-war period as illustrated by the proceedings of the Trades Union Congress under the supervision of G. D. H. Cole and received a BLitt degree in 1936.
 She worked briefly as a research assistant for Barnett House.

 Career

 Ackroyd joined the Ministry of Supply in 1940 as a principal, became a statistician and then an under-secretary by 1952.
 She was director of the steel and power division of the Economic Commission for Europe from 1950 to 1951 and was on the United Kingdom delegation to the High Authority of the European Coal and Steel Community from 1952 to 1955.

 She was appointed as the first director of the Consumer Council when it was created in 1963.
 While she worked on the Council, she was given the nickname "Public Protector No. 1".
 She was proud of her success banning dangerous toys and flammable material which was used for children's nightclothes.

-In 1970, she was appointed as a Dame Commander of the British Empire and the following year, the Counsumer Council was abolished by the government of Edward Heath.
+In 1970, she was appointed as a Dame Commander of the British Empire and the following year, the Consumer Council was abolished by the government of Edward Heath.